mxjp/gluon/README.md

 ```

 ### Nodes
-Any DOM nodes (except document fragments) are used as is.
+Any DOM nodes are used as is.
 ```tsx
 import { mount } from "@mxjp/gluon";